-The valve should be installed as in the alternatives shown in Fig. 2 with the setting knob in the most convenient position, and the flow in the direction of the arrows.
-Care must be taken when using jointing compound to avoid any excess being transferred to the valve seat as this will prevent the valve closing.
+The valve should be installed as in the alternatives shown in Fig. 2 with the setting knob in the most convenient position.
+Reverse flow through the valve is permissible where the pump head does not exceed 25ft. head.

+Care must be taken using jointing compound to avoid any excess being transferred to the valve seat as this will prevent the valve closing.

 DO NOT FIT CAPILLARY FITTINGS to these valves as excessive heat from the blow torch may damage the valve seating.

-If the setting scale is not visible after the tapsat is installed, the ring nut may be slackened and the head assembly rotated.
+If the setting scale is not visible after the tapstat is installed, the ring nut may be slackened and the head assembly rotated.
 Re-tighten the ring nut.

-The capillary tubing joining the valve to the sensor must be free to move vertically up and down in the slot in valve head and therefore must not be clipped, with the fittings provided, closer than 150mm from the valve.
+The capillary tubing joining the valve to the sensor must be free to move vertically up and down in the slot in the valve head and therefore must not be clipped, with the fittings provided, closer than 150mm from the valve.
 This is important for correct valve operation.

-Care should be taken when handling the capillary, particularly to avoid kinking or re-bending a number of times.
+Care should be taken when handling the capillary, particularly to avoid kinking or rebending a number of times.
 Surplus capillary must not be cut - coil any surplus.